AllstaRawR/FILFY/README.md

 ![EnchantingMenu]( "EnchantingMenu")
 ![FightingEnemies]( "FightingEnemies")

 Finally, multiple methods of safety have been added.
 The game will reload a save file twice if you are outside, thanks to `what's the mod's name...`, to help stave off corruption. `Skyrim SafeSave System Overhaul 2` disables AutoSaves and instead creates a full save every 5 minutes, as well as automtically saves when you are sleeping, praying, etc. There are many different script fixes and dll fixes installed as well to try to keep you enjoying the game as long as possible.
+My favorite "fix" is `Pause Menu After Load Screens` so that I can go get a drink while I wait for the game to load without finding myself killed by a Ettin.

 | PC Specs | Location | Average FPS |
 | -------- | -------- | ------------|